 Only one major area will be taught each time it is offered.
+Hours of class per week: 3.

 Food Service Administration

 FS 121 Introduction to Food Service

 An introduction in modern commercial food service techniques emphasizing marketing, storage, management, and preparation of foods.
 The critical responsibility of presenting nutritious food to the public will be emphasized.